By Simon Jessop, Sinead Cruise and Carolyn Cohn

 With bad news swirling, attempts to raise enough cash were hampered further after some of his biggest investments - including healthcare technology firm BenevolentAI - were revalued at much lower levels.

 Woodford's team had initially been given until December to execute on their plan and had hired bankers PJT Partners to aid their efforts.
-The team also traveled the length and breadth of Britain to persuade advisers and investors to keep the faith.
+The team also travelled the length and breadth of Britain to persuade advisers and investors to keep the faith.